 On the way out of the park the next morning, we stopped for a few minutes to hike a short trail to a high point and view the petrified log exhibit.

 Once we reached the top of the mesa, it was still about a mile across to the actual highest point, which is denoted by a stone marker.
 From here we had views in all directions, an expansive look at the Oklahoma panhandle and surrounding states.
-From the high point, we could see into New Mexico (the border is only 1300 feet to the west), Texas (31 miles south), Kansas (53 miles northeast), and Colorado (about 5 miles north).
+We could see into New Mexico (the border is only 1300 feet to the west), Texas (31 miles south), Kansas (53 miles northeast), and Colorado (about 5 miles north).
 Fun fact: Cimarron County – the westernmost county in the Oklahoma panhandle – is the only county in the entire US that borders four different states.

 From the summit we could also see Capulin Volcano in New Mexico, which we’d visited a couple summers back.
 Prior to these trips, I never knew there were volcanoes in this area of the country.
 But in fact, Black Mesa gets its name from the dark layer of volcanic rock on top.
 We could see many other rock layers within the mesa and on the surrounding rock features as well, including brown, tan, and red.
 Not to mention all the flora and fauna we saw: cactus, pronghorn, dozens of hawks, and a horned lizard, to list the highlights.
 It’s easy to pass off the plains as boring but we found plenty of neat things to look at.